solliancenet/azure-machine-learning-service-labs/lab-0/azure-notebooks-setup/README.md

 ## Locate your lab files

-1. Navigate to the `>starter-artifacts->python-notebooks` folder where you will find all your lab files.
+1. Navigate to the `>starter-artifacts->azure-notebooks` folder where you will find all your lab files.

 	<img src="./images/04.png" width="70%" height="70%" title="Locate your lab files">

 ## Update your Notebook Environment

-1. Open notebook: **00-setup-env/00-setup.ipynb**
+1. Open notebook: **azure-notebooks/00-setup-env/00-setup.ipynb**

 2. Run each cell in the notebook to install the required libraries.